 Developers do not favour these as the profit margin is lower and they claim there is not the demand.
 This needs to be examined in more detail.

-The ACC has stated that it has revised its eligibility criteria and has raised the threshold at which citizens can expect to receive a social care service.
-Only those with needs that have been assessed at either Emergency/Urgent levels or High levels will be eligible for this service now3.
-There is some concern that terms and conditions of service is affecting availability of carers in the CBM area.
+The ACC has stated (click here for further details) that only those with needs that have been assessed at either Emergency/Urgent levels or High levels are eligible for service.
+There is also some concern that the terms and conditions of service of carers is affecting availability of carers in the CBM area.

 Other Potential Issues